Flyers tie NHL record as McKenna becomes 7th starting goalie

-NBCSN’s coverage of the 2018-19 NHL season continues with Tuesday night’s matchup between the Philadelphia Flyers and Washington Capitals with coverage beginning at 6:30 p.m.
-ET.
-You can watch the game online and on the NBC Sports app by clicking here.
+The Philadelphia Flyers tied an NHL record by starting their seventh different goalie in the same season, and the netminder and coach involved make it an even better story.

-The Philadelphia Flyers are apparently about to tie an NHL record by starting their seventh different goalie in the same season, and the netminder and coach involved make it an even better story.
+(Granted, McKenna would have preferred avoiding a 5-3 loss while allowing four goals on 24 shots, but oh well.)

 [This post is worth it just for the gallery of Flyers goalies alone.]